Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

-Chinese Lantern is an ancient traditional craft that inherited for thousands of years, the art of night that illuminate in darkness.
+Chinese Lantern is an ancient traditional craft inherited for thousands of years, the art of night illuminating in darkness.

 Lanterns in Part of Painting "Ming Xianzong Yuanxiao Xingle Tu" About Celebrations of Lantern Festival of Chenghua Emperor (1447 — 1487) in Imperial Forbidden City, by Court Artist of the Ming Dynasty — National Museum of China